RobotsWar/RobotsWar/README.md

   [modified fork of RobotCampus](https://github.com/RobotsWar/libmaple)
 * `LibRobotCampus/`: Contains Robot Campus own helpers
-* `skeleton/`: A skeleton boilerplate, just copy and paste it to `src/` or the name you want to create a new project (see below).
+* `skeleton/`: A skeleton boilerplate, just copy and paste it to `src/` or the name you want to create a new project (see below)
+* `joypad/`: contains some scripts to send commands to your robots using joypads

 Compilation
 -----------